signalfx/lambda-csharp/README.md

 }
 ```

-#### Option 2) Use SignalFx FunctionWrapper
+### Option 2: Use SignalFx FunctionWrapper

- In the `ASP.Net Core Web API with Lambda` implementation where you do not define the Lambda handler method directly but rather extend `Amazon.Lambda.AspNetCoreServer.APIGatewayProxyFunction`, you simply extend `SignalFx.LambdaWrapper.AspNetCoreServer.APIGatewayProxyFunctionWrapper` instead in order to send metrics to SignalFx.
-No need to explicitly define logic for sending metrics.
+With this option, you will extend `Amazon.Lambda.AspNetCoreServer.APIGatewayProxyFunction` and `SignalFx.LambdaWrapper.AspNetCoreServer.APIGatewayProxyFunctionWrapper` to send metrics to SignalFx.

+With this option, you will  **not** need to explicitly define the logic for sending metrics.

+Review the following example.

 ```cs
 public class LambdaEntryPoint : SignalFx.LambdaWrapper.AspNetCoreServer.APIGatewayProxyFunctionWrapper
 {